dipagomes/Metro-rail-Management-System/README.md

 Project in Bangladesh is well on course for delivery in December 2022.
 MRT-6 which is the country’s first metro rail which is running from Uttara to Agargaon.
-For this Metro rail we developed a web application which will control all the work behind the metro rail need.
+For this Metro rail we developed a web application which will control all the work behind the metro rail needed.
 Like people can book ticket, administrator keep track about rail.
 Employee have some management system.
 In a word we will build a application that run the total metro rail project.